 Puyi Inc. Announces Unaudited Financial Results for the First Half of the Fiscal Year 2023

-/EIN News/ -- GUANGZHOU, China, March 20, 2023 (GLOBE NEWSWIRE) -- Puyi Inc. (“Puyi,” “we” or the “Company”) (NASDAQ: PUYI), a leading third-party wealth management service provider in China focusing on the affluent and emerging middle class population, today announced its unaudited financial results for the first half of its fiscal year 2023 from July 1, 2022 to December 31, 2022 (the “reporting period”).
+GUANGZHOU, China, March 20, 2023 (GLOBE NEWSWIRE) -- Puyi Inc. ("Puyi," "we" or the "Company") PUYI, a leading third-party wealth management service provider in China focusing on the affluent and emerging middle class population, today announced its unaudited financial results for the first half of its fiscal year 2023 from July 1, 2022 to December 31, 2022 (the "reporting period").

 FINANCIAL HIGHLIGHTS FOR THE FIRST HALF OF THE FISCAL YEAR 2023